seek-treasure/3d-prusa-light-holder/README.md

 ![Hole](/img/HexHole.jpg)

-It fits the hole and holds a USB light cable.
+It fits the hole and holds a USB cable.

 ![CableInPart](/img/CableInPart.jpg)

 In my case, a USB cable attaches to a Raspberry PI running Octoprint.
-I use a simple USB light on the other side of the cable.
+I use a simple USB light stick on the other side of the cable.
+Light is on only when the 3D printer is in use.

 ![Full view 2](/img/FullView2.jpg)